 e.
 Breakfast room redecorated after further leaks fixed over bay window.

 f.
-Theatre glass roof re-built over several months in Summer 2017, due to rotten timbers and leaking in theatre.
+Theatre glass roof re-built by our skilled full time builder and carpenter, Anthony, over several months in Summer 2017, replacing rotten timbers and leaking in the Grade One listed theatre.

 h.
-White chair covers with bows now included in theatre (but not in Conservatory) free of charge, along with Gold Thrones which, while rather ‘dazzling’ in real life, do come out very well in photographs.
+White chair covers with bows now included either in theatre or in Conservatory at no charge, along with Gold Thrones which, while rather ‘dazzling’ in real life, do come out very well in photographs.

 i.
 Arrangement with ‘Centre of Attention’, based in Brecon, to provide table and venue decorations for weddings on an exclusive basis to castle, resulting in very good value rates for Brides and Grooms.

 j.
-Room 13 family room added and available from June 2018.
-Theatre Green Room (formerly used by live-in Staff) is being returned to Castle En-suite stock of rooms, adding a further family room for four, with Kitchenette attached.
+Room 13 family room added.
+Theatre Green Room (formerly used by live-in Staff)also added to En-suites - a further family room for four, with Kitchenette attached.

 1. Determine all extras you may need – buffet, third course option, menu choices, drinks package, canapes with welcome drinks, etc.

 2. Decide whether to reserve bedrooms or just family rooms.
 Doubles and family rooms can be pre-allocated to named guests so that when guests call, you have already earmarked a suitable room for them.

 3. Check out the Suppliers index for any ideas and Suppliers you may wish to add.

 4. Check out the wedding planner guide for a summary of what to do before and on your wedding day.